×

 February and March are the busiest months in Adelaide’s social calendar.
 Numerous events including marquee festivals such as the Adelaide Fringe, Adelaide Festival, and Womadelaide take place around this time of the year.
 It's little wonder this time of the year is also known as 'Mad March'.

 As part of Adelaide Fringe, more than 1,000 shows across theatre, art, and music are performed at multiple venues across the city over a month.
 Adelaide Fringe is the biggest arts festival in Australia and the largest Fringe Festival outside of the iconic Edinburgh Fringe Festival.
+The best of Adelaide Fringe in 2024 includes ABBA Gold: Waterloo 50th Anniversary Show crowd favourite Rouge, a circus for grown-ups.

 2. Kangaroo Island – Enjoy the perfect weekend getaway